Y-jiawei/PEF-MODFLOW/README.md

 2.1.
 Operating software

-Matlab 2018b and newer are recommended as the running software for the PEF- MODFLOW.
+MATLAB 2018b and newer are recommended as the running software for the PEF- MODFLOW.

 2.2.
 System requirements